 Anita Susuri: School then, did you come to Pristina to…

 Anita Susuri: Third grade, ah.

-Gordana Đorić: I finished the third and fourth grade in Prishtina, I further went to school…
+Gordana Đorić: I finished the third and fourth grade in Pristina, I further went to school…

-Anita Susuri: Did your family then come to live in Prishtina, or what was it like?
+Anita Susuri: Did your family then come to live in Pristina, or what was it like?

 Gordana Đorić: No. No, they stayed here.
-My mother worked in Prishtina, then I had an apartment there, when I had to go to school there, I was near her.
+My mother worked in Pristina, then I had an apartment there, when I had to go to school there, I was near her.

-Anita Susuri: When you grew up, what was Prishtina like then for you?
+Anita Susuri: When you grew up, what was Pristina like then for you?
 Did you go out, can you describe it for us?